ujuadimora-dev/FunTime-Quiz/README.md

  * This is yet to be resolved, but will be address in future due time factor

 ### Unfixed Bugs
-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of landscape orientation on mozilla firefox.
-I was unable to resolve this bug on time but will address in a future release.
+Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of landscape orientation. it wil be taking care of in future

 ## Deployment